bmwise14/bmwise14.github.io/_posts/2021-04-21-logistic-regression.md

 ---
-title:  "The Complete(ish) Guide of Logistic Regression (with Math) for Dummies"
+title:  "The Complete(ish) Guide on Logistic Regression (with Math) for Dummies"
 mathjax: true
 layout: post
 categories: media